Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Dark-matter acoustic wave and large-scale structure

-after the recombination, and it becomes a {\it sub-horizon sized mode} again.
+after the recombination.
+It becomes a {\it sub-horizon sized mode} again.

-The modes $|{\bf k}|_{\delta}=({Ha})_{\rm reenter}$ of the particle-antiparticle density perturbations $\delta^{\bf k}_{_M}$ (\ref{delta2}) represent the acoustic waves of particle and antiparticle oscillations of the dispersion relation (\ref{fdp+}), analogously to the neutral plasma oscillations of electrons and positrons.
+The modes $|{\bf k}|_{\delta}=({Ha})_{\rm reenter}$ of the particle-antiparticle density perturbations $\delta^{\bf k}_{_M}$ (\ref{delta2}) represent the acoustic waves of particle and antiparticle oscillations of the dispersion relation (\ref{fdp+}).
+They are analogous to the neutral plasma oscillations of electrons and positrons.
 They respect the symmetry of particles and antiparticles.
 These modes exit the horizon in the pre-inflation epoch and reenter the horizon after the recombination.
-This implies that such acoustic waves from the primordial Universe would leave their imprints on the Universe after the recombination, possibly imprinting on the matter power spectrum of low-$\ell$ multipoles $\ell\leq 2$, corresponding to large length scales.
-However, we expect that the mode amplitudes $\delta^{\bf k}_{_M}$ should be small, given the energy densities $\rho^+_{_M}$ and $\rho^-_{_M}$ of particles and antiparticles, namely the pair energy density $\rho^H_{_M}=\rho^+_{_M}+\rho^-_{_M}$ and $\rho^+_{_M}=\rho^-_{_M}$, are small in the pre-inflation epoch.
+It implies that such acoustic waves from the primordial Universe would leave their imprints on the Universe after the recombination.
+It possibly imprints on the matter power spectrum of low-$\ell$ multipoles $\ell\leq 2$, corresponding to large-length scales.
+However, we expect that the mode amplitudes $\delta^{\bf k}_{_M}$ should be small, given the energy densities $\rho^+_{_M}$ and $\rho^-_{_M}$ of particles and antiparticles are small.
+Namely, the pair energy densities $\rho^H_{_M}\approx \rho^+_{_M}+\rho^-_{_M}$ and $\rho^+_{_M}\approx \rho^-_{_M}$ are small in the pre-inflation epoch.